-Rick Stein '92, Women’s Varsity Basketball Coach
+Rick Stein '92, Women’s Basketball Head Coach

 Arriving as a basketball recruit in 1989, Stein felt he’d found a “second home” on campus.
-“From administration, faculty, coaches, staff, supporters to everyone else on campus, I've always had the feeling of being part of a family,” he says.
+“From administration, faculty, coaches, staff and supporters to everyone else on campus, I've always had the feeling of being part of a family,” he says.
 “Having great people on this campus, and in this community, who continue to care about our student athletes and athletic programs is something I know does not happen on every campus.”

 My goal is to get the most out of our USI student athletes, not just on the court, but also in the classroom and in the community.